Keywords: reinforcement learning, deep learning

-In reinforcement learning, all objective functions are not equal
+TL;DR: In reinforcement learning, all objective functions are not equal

-Abstract: We study the learnability of Q-functions.
-We get the reward back propagation out of the way by fitting directly the Q-network on the analytically computed Q^*, given a chosen objective function.
+Abstract: We study the learnability of value functions.
+We get the reward back propagation out of the way by fitting directly a deep neural network on the analytically computed optimal value function, given a chosen objective function.
 We show that some objective functions are easier to train than others by several magnitude orders.
-We observe in particular the influence of the gamma parameter and the decomposition of the task into subtasks.
+We observe in particular the influence of the $\gamma$ parameter and the decomposition of the task into subtasks.